craigmcmeechan/react-resizable-hastabs/README.md

 **Important:React Quick Resizable is not built from scratch, but improved from re-resizable**

 Here are the key improvements compare to the original re-resizable:
-- Perform better there are many child component.
+- Perform better when there are many child component.
 - Added disabled property.
 - Added preview property.